 Advent Wreaths and Displays

-If you are inspired to put together your own Advent wreath here are directions.
+If you are inspired to put together your own Advent wreath, here are directions.
 I would love to see a picture of yours.
 This year I’m using LED candles in mine, because real candles make me cough.

-If you would like email notification of new posts plus subscriber only goodies, please enter your email address below.
+If you would like my newsletter plus subscriber only goodies, please enter your email address below.

 Till next time, Kathy